Jonathan Eli Herrick, LCSW

 Licensed Marriage and Family Therapist

-45 Franklin Street, San Francisco
+45 Franklin Street, San Francisco, CA

 You will be taught to explore with each family member how they function in the midst of your family and when alone.
 This helps your family members focus less on one particular person and focus more on the impact it has on the family as a whole.
 As a team, we will identify the various roadblocks as a result of conflicts and the unnecessary anxieties that arise, as a result of.
 We will then develop strategies that helps to solve them.
 This helps to strengthen the family unit which helps family members work on their problems without assigning blame.
 We will also handle conflicts and changes arising within the family as a result of therapy.
 Your family's strengths are utilized at all levels

-Licensed Marriage & Family Therapist
+Licensed Marriage and Family Therapist #87389

 Cheryl Deaner, LMFT